RTHyman/audio-program/README.md

  - if you are not experienced, would advise you review [Adafruit's Guide To Excellent Soldering](https://learn.adafruit.com/adafruit-guide-excellent-soldering) - maybe you can do better than I did!
  - if you make a mess with solder, use the solder wick to clean it up.
 You can find resources online on how to properly use solder wick.

-Providing a reference shot of the goal and a fritzing diagram.
+Providing a reference shots of the goal and a fritzing diagram.
 In this minimal version, I am not screwing down or glueing the Pi down to the enclosure.
 Some notes:
  - before you begin soldering, do a quick double check to ensure that with the pushbuttons, Pi + bonnet + speaker, in the enclosure, you can still open and close the box.
 This is to check your tab placement and general space.
  - remember, you are soldering near paper, not metal.
 Be careful.
 Don't let the soldering gun touch the paper.
 It will burn.
 Do not let children solder unsupervised.
  - I would reccomend you focus on relying on your understanding of how the pushbutton works, and the fritzing diagram connections you are making as a guide, rather than trying to copy the image.
 The wires are a bit hard to see in the image.